LT-IntroToAI-SY2324/a2-movie-chatbot-Mjsalomon/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Some of the steps were simple but working on the last step (#2) was the most challening to get but I think I'm understanding how it work now.
+Steps 3-6 were pretty simple while 1 took a few more minutes but I got it.
+For number 2 I think the most challenging part was

 2. Explain how you could use the match function for extracting information from a movie database.
+I could use the match function for extracting information from a movie database by making the function to